LinkedIn Basics

 However, note that LinkedIn has export limitations: for standard users, only around 80 contacts are exportable per request, while premium users on LinkedIn Sales Navigator may also face this restriction.

-If you have a large network (such as 20,000 contacts), you may need to reduce your expectations or use alternative methods to access all your data.
+If you a large network or you’ve grown your profile (such as 20,000 contacts), you may need to reduce your expectations or use alternative methods to access all your data.

 Best Practices and Tips for LinkedIn Contact Management